xR0am/pr-conflict-resolver/README.md

 - Network problems
 - Invalid PR numbers
 - Authentication failures
-- Multiple develop branch detection
+- Multiple branch detection

 The script will attempt to:
-1. Use origin/develop first
+1. Use origin/{branch} first
-2. Fall back to source/develop if origin/develop is not available
+2. Fall back to source/{branch} if origin/{branch} is not available
 3. Provide clear error messages if neither is accessible

 ## Contributing